-Five years after the introduction of the Agenda 2030, we have brought together 61 scholars to assess whether the SDGs facilitated a transition towards a more just and sustainable society.
-Guided by the questions whether, to what extent and how the SDGs have brought about any behavioural change of political, economic, or societal actors since 2015 we have reviewed more than 3.000 scientific articles published between 2015 and 2020.
-The result is our SDG Impact Assessment , was published in July 2022 and is available as Open Access via Cambridge University Press.
+Five years after the introduction of the 2030 Agenda for Sustainable Development, we brought together 61 scholars to assess whether the SDGs facilitated a transition towards a more just and sustainable society.
+Guided by the questions whether, to what extent, and how the SDGs have brought about any behavioural change of political, economic, or societal actors since 2015, the GLOBALGOALS team has reviewed more than 3.000 scientific articles published between 2015 and 2020.
+The resulting meta-analysis, The SDG Impact Assessment , was published in July 2022 and is available as Open Access via Cambridge University Press.
 This GLOBALGOALS Webinar Series presents the key insights from the book’s six assessment areas.

 The GLOBALGOALS Webinar Series offers eight webinar sessions, in which authors of the SDG Impact Assessment and guest speakers discussed key insights from the book’s six assessment areas, plus an introductory and concluding episode.
 Click the block of the episode you wish to watch!